trambui09/ride-share/README.md

 ## Objective
 We will look at data of drivers of a rideshare service and their ride history.
 We want to be able to see how many rides each driver has given and how much money a driver has made.

 Currently, the data is stored in a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values).
-In this assignment, you should take this data and thoughtfully organize it into **one single** var that is **one single** nested data structure.
+In this assignment, you should take this data and thoughtfully organize it into **one single** variable that is **one single** nested data structure.
 This nested data structure should use both arrays and hashes.

 ### But why?
 Motivation to Organize Complex, Nested Data